 You will need to follow some basic steps to lessen the chances of complications and infections from your neck lift surgery.

 Don’t drink or eat anything beginning at midnight the night prior to surgery.
 If the physician has given you permission to take any specific medications, such as blood pressure medications, you may take them with a small sip of water only – all directions will be in writing, so follow them to the letter.
 The presence of material in the stomach places you at risk for aspiration; aspiration occurs when a person regurgitates stomach contents and then breathes them into the lungs.

 Stop Smoking.
 Smoking gives you an increased risk for uncontrollable bleeding and delayed healing.
 It’s best to stop smoking for a minimum of 24 hours prior to your procedure and 48 hours afterwards.
 If you would like medical assistance to permanently stop smoking, inform the physician.
 He can give you advice and referrals to many smoking cessation programs that have proven results.

 Shower.
-You will need to shower with an anti-microbial soap the night before your neck lift surgery.
+You will need to shower with an anti-microbial soap the night before your neck lift surgery in Los Angeles.
 Repeat this step the morning before your procedure as well.

 There are several different methods used to perform the best neck lift Los Angeles can offer.
 In some cases, the physician may choose to perform the procedure endoscopically.
 An endoscopy requires two to three tiny incisions in the neck.
 The physician then insets a thin fiber-optic device into the incision to perform the surgery.
 Dr. Nassif routinely performs one of three different surgical methods in the surgery: Liposuction, Cervicoplasty, and Platysmaplasty.
 All of these procedures follow the routine recovery guidelines as mentioned in the recovery section, but each method involves an additional recovery requirement.